ibexa/documentation-developer/docs/multisite/languages/languages.md

 When setting up SiteAccesses with different language versions, you can specify a list of preset languages for each SiteAccess.
 When this SiteAccess is used, the system goes through this list.
 If a content item is unavailable in the first (prioritized) language, it attempts to use the next language in the list, and so on.
 Thanks to this you can have a fallback in case of a lacking translation.

 You can also assign a Default content availability flag to content types (available in the **Admin** panel).
-When this flag is assigned, content items of this type are available even when they do not have a language version in any of the languages configured for the current SiteAccess.
+When this flag is assigned, content items of this type are available even when they don't have a language version in any of the languages configured for the current SiteAccess.

 If a language isn't provided in the list of prioritized languages and it's not the content item's first language, the URL alias for this content in this language isn't generated.